12Mosch/File-Content-Aggregator/docs/user-guide.md

   - `Dark`: Dark background, light text.
   - `System Default`: Automatically matches your operating system's light/dark mode setting.
 - **Default Export Format:** Choose the format (TXT, CSV, JSON, MD) that will be selected by default when copying or exporting results.
 TXT is the initial default.
+- **Fuzzy Search Settings:**
+  - **Enable Fuzzy Search in Boolean Queries:** When enabled (default), automatically applies fuzzy matching to terms in Boolean queries when exact matches aren't found.
+Disable this option if you want only exact matches in Boolean queries.
+  - **Enable Fuzzy Search in NEAR Function:** When enabled (default), allows the NEAR function to find approximate matches for terms that don't match exactly.
+Disable this option if you want the NEAR function to only find exact matches.

 ## Troubleshooting